1. “S” Spells Victory

 4. Hook Onto All of Your Hooks

 If you’ll pardon the dad joke, this hook trick builds off of the previous one.
 Once you’ve added a bunch of hooks to the board, you get to do something fun: You get to do it again.
 Plenty of words have various forms and entirely different words to make from them.
 Adding a hook to a word is not always a one-and-done situation.
-Looking for chances to hook to already hooked words can help you take an even more commanding lead in a game.
+Find words to hook to already hooked words and you can take an even more commanding lead in a game.

 If you created “cope” by adding an E to “cop” earlier in the game, you can hook to it again.
 Add an S to the beginning of the word to spell “scope.”
 Even if it’s only by using one letter, you’re still making a word or a series of letters work for you more than once.